 Kep and Kampot are two nice towns, approximately 1,5 – 2 hour bus ride away from Sihanoukville.
 They aren’t touristy, but locals and local expats like them.
 We used Kep as a starting point from where to see more of a rural Cambodia.
 We rented a scooter there and went on few day trips.
 Go to Kep and try local crab in green pepper sauce.
 It’s delicious!

-If you still have some questions about traveling in Cambodia, contact us!
+If you still have some questions about traveling in Cambodia, check out our other articles about Cambodia!

 Author: Kaspars Misins